 Note: If your USB device has a power supply, you must use it when you connect the USB device to the router.

-> To access the USB device from Windows:
+> To access the internal HDD or USB device from Windows:

 The readyshareconnect.exe file is available to download here: www.netgear.com/readyshare.
 You can use any of these methods: